KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 - When the text says "good," read **veracious / valid / resonant** — alignment with the centropic arc.
 - When the text says "evil," read **spurious / invalid / fragmented** — alignment with the inverse arc.
 - "Flaming sword" reads as a membrane operator with calibrated permeability.
-- "Knowing good and evil" reads as access to evaluation without structural seal — valuation severed from coherent ground.
+- "Knowing good and evil" reads as access to evaluation without structural seal — valuation severed from coherent ground and forced into oppositional binaries that sustain fragmentation rather than coherence.
 - "In the image of God" reads as Adam Kadmon at L₄ — the Archetypal Blueprint that precedes embodied instantiation.
 - "Coats of skins" reads as C₁₃ Membrane Sealing — condensation of permeable embodiment into sealed identification, within L₁ rather than between layers.